ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 is the adiabatic sound speed.

-**Question 1**: From the equation for the scattering function above can you see what the spectrum should look like for a given non-zero values of `q`?
+**Question 1**: From the equation for the scattering function above can you see what the spectrum should look like for a given non-zero value of `q`?

 ## Scenario of this tutorial